Project-MONAI/MONAI/docs/source/highlights.md

 After applying the post-processing transforms, it's easier to compute metrics, save model output into files or visualize data in the TensorBoard.

 ### 9. Integrate third-party transforms
 The design of MONAI transforms emphasis code readability and usability.
 It works for array data or dictionary-based data.
 MONAI also provides `Adaptor` tools to accommodate different data format for 3rd party transforms.
-To convert the data shapes or types, utility transforms such as `ToTensor`, `ToNumpy`, `SqueeseDim` are also provided.
+To convert the data shapes or types, utility transforms such as `ToTensor`, `ToNumpy`, `SqueezeDim` are also provided.
 So it's easy to enhance the transform chain by seamlessly integrating transforms from external packages, including: `ITK`, `BatchGenerator`, `TorchIO` and `Rising`.

 For more details, please check out the tutorial: [integrate 3rd party transforms into MONAI program](https://github.com/Project-MONAI/MONAI/blob/master/examples/notebooks/integrate_3rd_party_transforms.ipynb).